actus-ag/llm-ui/README.md

 # llm-ui

-The React library for LLMs.
+The UI library for LLMs - now available for React and Svelte!

 <img src="/media/demo.webp" width="500"  />